zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/install-sample-maps-app/install-sample-maps-app.md

 4. Scroll down to **Sample Maps** and click **Download App**
 ![Image alt text](images/install-sample-maps-03.png)
-You will be prompted to same the application bundle to a local folder.
+You will be prompted to save the application bundle to a local folder.

-   Note: if you are redirected to github, then navigate to the folder for your APEX version and download **sample-maps.zip**.
+   **Note:** If you are redirected to github, then navigate to the folder for your APEX version and download **sample-maps.zip**.

 5. Return to your App Builder browser tab and click **Import**
 ![Select Import](images/install-sample-maps-04.png)